 The Peggy Nisbet company was known primarily for its ranges of "costume dolls".

-But,at the beginning of the 1970's,it also started to broaden out by producing some small ranges of soft toys,specifically for children.
+But,at the beginning of the 1970's,it also started to produce some small ranges of soft toys,specifically for children.

-The first confirmed evidence of anything Herbal came in the 1971 catalogue,under the category heading of "BBC Watch With Mother characters".
+Listed in the 1971 catalogue under the category heading of "BBC Watch With Mother characters" ....

-And they were also accompanied by 4 others from "The Pogles" [ Pogles wiki ]
+Also accompanied by 4 others from "The Pogles" ( Pogles wiki )

 The Herbs and The Adventures of Parsley